matfmc/mazegenerator/README.md

 # Maze Generator

-A sophisticated maze generator built in R that creates mazes using a random walk algorithm.
+A  maze generator built in R that creates mazes using a random walk algorithm.
 The generator includes visualization capabilities for both static mazes and animated maze generation processes.

 ## Features